 Crimes should be immediately reported to the College's Police Department to ensure inclusion in the annual crime statistics and to aid in providing timely warning or emergency alerts notices to the college community, when appropriate.
 The college police department also keeps written logs of all crimes reported and/or committed on campus.
-This log is open for public inspection except for any personally identifying information about the victim of the crime as defined by section 40002(a)(20) of the Violence Against Women Act of 1992 (42 U.S.C.
-13925(a)(20)).
+This log is open for public inspection except for any personally identifying information.